OpenNebula/docs/source/advanced_components/cloud_bursting/oneg.rst

     * RESTORE
     * SAVE

-- When a users creates a new local VM, needs to know which is the ID of the remote template.
+- You need to refer the remote VM Templates by their ID, see below for hints to do so.

-- The users can to add the context attribute to local template, these values, will be copied within VM Template section of the remote machine.
+- Context attribute can be added to the local VM Template, these values will be copied to the remote machine.

-.. warning:: The attribute Files doesn't support.
+.. warning:: The attribute Files is not supported.

-- All states in local virtual machine have your mirror in the remote virtual machine except the state running of the local virtual machine, this state not indicate that the remote machine is `RUNNING`, the remote virtual machine can be in `PENDING` state.
+- All states of local virtual machines mirror those of the remote virtual machines except for running, that may also include pending or any other active states.

 Prerequisites
 ================================================================================

-The user needs to have an account into remote OpenNebula.
-This user should have access to the VM Templates that you are going to be exposed to the local OpenNebula cloud.
+An user account needs to be setup in remote OpenNebula.
+This user should have access to the VM Templates that you are going to expose for hybrid access.

 .. note:: Can check if the user has access to the remote template with the command ``onetemplate list --endpoint <REMOTE_ENDPOINT> --user <REMOTE_USER> --password <REMOTE_PASS>``.